towolf/towolf.github.com/docs/PsychDemos/MovieDemos/PlayMoviesWithoutGapDemo2.markdown

 This method only works if all movies have exactly the same image size, color depth and format, aspect ratio and playback framerate.
 They may only differ in filename, content and duration.
-Any other difference will cause malfunctions, even hard crashes of Matlab or Octave\!
+Any other difference will cause malfunctions, even hard crashes of Matlab or Octave!

 If you need a method that is more flexible and can handle movies of different format, use the method in PlayMoviesWithoutGapDemo1.
 That